19hours/sg-statutes/Acts/Business Trusts Act.md

 (5) Any person who contravenes subsection (4) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.

+[Companies 1994 Ed., ss.
+253, 254, 262; Aust.
+Corp.
+2001, s.
+601ND]

 ### Winding up of registered business trust

-47\.—(1) Subject to section 48(1), the trustee-manager of a registered business trust shall ensure that the registered business trust is wound up in accordance with the trust deed of the registered business trust or an order referred to in section 48(2) in all cases of winding-up, including but not limited to the following situations:
+47\.—(1) Subject to section 48(1), the trustee-manager of a registered business trust shall ensure that the registered business trust is wound up in accordance with the trust deed of the registered business trust or an order referred to in section 48(2) in all cases of winding up, including but not limited to the following situations:

 (a) the trust deed provides that the registered business trust is to be wound up at a specified time, in specified circumstances or on the happening of a specified event and —